ejazalam831/categorical-feature-encoding/README.md

 | Nominal | 10+ categories | Target Encoding | Reduces dimensionality |
 | Ordinal | Any size | Ordinal Encoding | Maintains natural order |

+## Contributing
+Suggestions and improvements are welcome!
+Feel free to open an issue or submit a pull request.